Health Care Interpreter Certificate

 Tentative Cohort Schedules for Admissions

-* Tentatively scheduled - depends on internship availability and number of applicants.
+* Tentatively scheduled - contingient on internship availability and at least 5 qualified applicants.